 Post-Surgical Recovery Time

-You should also keep your nose completely out of the sun for 4-6 weeks and use a sunscreen for the first 6 months after surgery anytime you are outdoors.
+Keep your nose completely out of the sun for four to six weeks and use a sunscreen for the first six months after surgery whenever you are outdoors.
 Otherwise, your skin may become blotchy and red and/or burn much more easily.

-For the first four weeks of recovery, you should avoid jogging, weight lifting or any other heavy activity.
-When you exercise your heart rate increases, resulting in a blood pressure increase.
+For the first four weeks of recovery, you should avoid jogging, weight lifting, and similarly demanding activities.
+When you exercise, your heart rate increases, resulting in a blood pressure increase.
 When your blood pressure increases, blood clots that have formed to help the healing process can “pop off” and cause bleeding and swelling.
-Per your doctor’s orders, light activity such as walking may begin 1-2 weeks after surgery.
-You also should avoid swimming for at least one month and avoid scuba diving for 2 months after surgery.